 – The rocket must be built by the flyer.
 The rocket shall have a display on the exterior identifying the calculated center of pressure.
 The rocket must be of “conventional rocket design”.
 “Odd Rockets” including flying pyramids, saucers and flying spools will not be allowed for any certification flight.
 The rocket may be either a kit or scratch built.
 Scratch built rockets may contain commercially built components.
 Commercially available pre-fabricated fin cans, either as part of a kit, obtained separately or in parts, may not be used for level 3 certification flights.

-- TRA members designing or preparing to fly a level 3 project must present details of their design to 2 TAP members of their choice.
-BEFORE attempting a level 3 flight, 2 TAP members must have signed off on the member’s certification form.
-It is best if this TAP review is performed before the day of the launch to allow adjustments to the rocket design if deemed necessary by either of the 2 TAP reviewers.
+- TRA members designing or preparing to fly a level 3 project must present details of their design to two TAP members of their choice.
+BEFORE attempting a level 3 flight, two TAP members must have signed off on the member’s certification form.
+It is best if these TAP reviews are performed before the day of the launch to allow adjustments to the rocket design if deemed necessary by either of the two TAP reviewers.
 TAP members should be kept informed of any changes during construction.
 In general, the TAP members will need the following information to objectively assess the rocket:

 - A completely filled out Pre-Flight Data Capture form

 - Drawings of the rocket showing airframe components, fins, bulkheads, recovery system components, payloads, etc.

 - A parts listing that includes material descriptions, adhesive types, screw sizes gauges, thicknesses, etc.

 - A simplified wiring diagram of the electronic recovery system that shows the major components.

 - Pre-flight checklist describing: field assembly of the rocket, motor installation, recovery system preparation, launcher installation, system arming, etc.